 Oregon White Oak

-Slow to medium growing.
-Prefers sun.
+Slower growing.
+A great summer shade tree for a sunny location.
 Can tolerate seasonal flooding but prefers drier soil in summer.

 Beautiful native tree.
 Western gray squirrel dependent on this native species for food.
 Host plant for butterflies: Propertius duskywing and California sister.